-- 6.1 Designated safeguarding team (DST): - Each member of the designated safeguarding team (DST) will receive suitable training updated at least every two years in accordance with local authority guidelines and will include guidance with regard to inter-agency practice; the deputy DSLs will be trained to the same level as the DSL. - Training for the DST will provide them with a good understanding of their own role, and the processes, procedures and responsibilities of other agencies, particularly children's social care. - The DST will also maintain effective liaison with local children's and inter-agency services to ensure that their understanding of safeguarding practice is up-to-date and sufficiently detailed - The DST will have an in-depth understanding of DfE guidance including the most recent editions of KCSIE in its entirety, Working Together and other statutory or related guidance. - At least one member of the DST will be responsible for ensuring that the College takes appropriate measures to deal with its Prevent duties in accordance with the most recent antiextremist guidance. - At least one member of the DST will be responsible for ensuring that the College takes appropriate measure to deal with looked after children in accordance with the most recent guidance from the local children's services. - The DST will be responsible for ensuring that suitable safeguarding training is provided for all members of the College community, updated at least annually.
-This training will include guidance on early help and interventions. - Training for the College community will include informal as well as formal updates and briefings orally or by email. - The DST will be responsible for ensuring that suitable records are maintained for safeguarding training both formal and informal for the DST, staff, governors, and others within the College community. - At least one member of the DST will be responsible for online safety in the College and as such they should receive suitable training to allow them to discharge their responsibilities effectively. - At least one member of the DST will be responsible for ensuring that the senior leadership and the Council of Governors receive suitable safeguarding training, updated at least annually. - The DST will ensure that at least one person trained in safer recruitment is a member of each appointments panel for new members of staff.
+- 6.1 Designated safeguarding team (DST): - Each member of the designated safeguarding team (DST) will receive suitable training updated at least every two years in accordance with local authority guidelines and will include guidance with regard to inter-agency practice; the deputy DSLs will be trained to the same level as the DSL. - Training for the DST will provide them with a good understanding of their own role, and the processes, procedures and responsibilities of other agencies, particularly children's social care. - The DST will also maintain effective liaison with local children's and inter-agency services to ensure that their understanding of safeguarding practice is up-to-date and sufficiently detailed. - The DST will have an in-depth understanding of DfE guidance including the most recent editions of KCSIE in its entirety, Working Together and other statutory or related guidance. - At least one member of the DST will be responsible for ensuring that the College takes appropriate measures to deal with its Prevent duties in accordance with the most recent anti-extremist guidance. - At least one member of the DST will be responsible for ensuring that the College takes appropriate measure to deal with looked after children in accordance with the most recent guidance from the local children's services. - The DST will be responsible for ensuring that suitable safeguarding training is provided for all members of the College community, updated at least annually.
+This training will include guidance on peer-on-peer abuse including sexual violence and sexual harassment and on early help and interventions. - Training for the College community will include informal as well as formal updates and briefings orally or by email and shall include a clear focus upon the systems used to promote safeguarding - The DST will be responsible for ensuring that suitable records are maintained for safeguarding training both formal and informal for the DST, staff, governors, and otherswithin the College community. - At least one member of the DST will be responsible for online safety throughout the College and as such they should receive suitable training to allow them to discharge their responsibilities effectively. - At least one member of the DST will be responsible for ensuring that the senior leadership and the Council of Governors receive suitable safeguarding training, updated at least annually. - The DST will ensure that at least one person trained in safer recruitment is a member of each appointment panel for new members of staff.